Cambridge Makers covid-19 guidelines

 - Anyone with symptoms must not attend a booked course and must notify us.
 They can attend a future course any time after the two week isolation period

-- We will limit our short courses to just five participants
+- We have limited our short courses to just five or six participants

 - We have set up fixed-desk arrangements to ensure physical distance between participants

-- Each participant will have their own tools and resources cleaned and set out by the tutor in advance of the class
+- Each participant will have their own tools and resources cleaned and set out by the tutor in advance of short courses

 - Tutors will be required to wear clear visors rather than masks so they can more easily communicate and demonstrate